Both. The answer is both.

 While these razors are often trickier to use than a conventional straight razor, they are still a great way to shave.
 You will get less irritation and a closer shave than a modern cartridge razor, you will create far less waste, and they are incredibly affordable at $30-40 to get started.
 They travel easily and don’t require the maintenance of a straight razor.

 If you are looking to try straight razor shaving before you invest, keep in mind that a traditional straight razor will almost always perform better and last far longer.
 There really is no replacement for a handmade straight razor.
 If you want a super convenient and inexpensive way to shave, they rock.
 If you want the experience before you invest in a traditional blade, a shavette is a perfectly good way to go.
 Take your time, and keep in mind that your shaves will get even more awesome when you eventually get that hand-made razor and strop for yourself.
-Either way, a straight razor shaving class will go a long way to help you be successful.
 I still pick up my Shavette here and there to trim my moustache and wily eyebrows, or to give myself a fun challenging shave and keep my skill-set balanced.